Daniela Scalia: Television

 In 2004 she moved to Sportitalia being the first female anchor on the national TV, covering the news and Soccer programmes, also for the sister company Eurosport.

 In 2007 she started anchoring the International Rugby Board (IRB)'s official magazine Total Rugby, with Luca Tramontin.

 Correspondent at the 2007 World Cup for Si Rugby, the magazine she wrote and presented with Luca Tramontin, featuring also Australian Football, Rugby League and other less known codes.

 2008 to 2010 Scalia tied her public image to the daily live night show Prima Ora.

 In 2011 she wrote and hosted with Luca Tramontin a show called the Oval Bin.

 In 2013 she anchored the Ice Hockey magazine ESP Hockey on Espansione TV with her long term TV partner Luca Tramontin.

 In 2017 FUNalysis: Scalia and Tramontin created, produced and anchored on Sportitalia a show about the unbelievable aspects of the most remote sports, enforcing the fun-factor.

 Sport Crime

-She stars in the international TV series Sport Crime.

-It's distributed on Prime Video US and Prime Video UK.

-The first ever procedural based on different sports investigations locates each episode on a different place and sport.
+She stars in the international TV series Sport Crime, which is the first procedural TV series based on different sports investigations.
+It locates each episode on a different place and sport.
+It is distributed on Prime Video US and Prime Video UK.

-It features real sports actions in a classic investigation plot with an international cast of actors and even rockstar.
+It features real sports action in a classic investigation plot, with an international cast of actors.

-2022, after the launch at the Mostra del Cinema di Venezia,^{[9]} the 1st season is on Chili in Italy.
+In 2022, after the launch at the Mostra del Cinema di Venezia, the 1st season is on Chili in Italy.